in-toto/specification/in-toto-spec.md

 functionary.

 The `"materials"` and `"products"` fields are dictionaries keyed by a file’s PATH.
-Each HASH value is a hash object as described in section 4.2.3.
+Each HASH value is a hash object calculated for the contents of the file as described in section 4.2.3.

 The `"byproducts"` field is an opaque dictionary that contains additional information about the step performed.
 Byproducts are not verified by in-toto’s